What is a conjunction?

 Examples of Conjunctions

-In the following examples, the conjunctions are italicized for easy recognition.
+In the following examples, the conjunctions are in bold for easy recognition:

 The following exercises will help you gain greater understanding about how conjunctions work.
 Choose the best answer to complete each sentence.